radioblodo/SC1015/README.md

 1. It is useful for classification problems like predicting categorical variables such as stroke, based on a mix of numerical and categorical predictor variables.
 2. It is a non-parametric method - means that it does not make any assumptions for data distribution and the model structure is determined by our dataset. which is helpful in our case to model real-world datasets that do not follow mathematical assumptions.

-Using the same training and test datasets, we also used k=2 as the accuracy of the model on the test dataset was the highest.
-This means that the model checks the point with the nearest single datapoint and use that to predict the datapoint.
-The accuracy of KNN is 86.5%, the highest all our models.
+Using the same training and test datasets, we got an accuracy of 81%.

+Then we optimised the model by changing the parameter k, which affects how many nearest points to check and use the classification of those to form a prediciton. we plotted the error-rate and k-value chart to see which k value will result in the lowest error rate.
+We chose k=2 and the improved accuracy was 89%, the highest among the models.

 ### 7. [Gaussian Naïve Bayes](https://github.com/radioblodo/SC1015/blob/main/Gaussian_Naive_Bayes.ipynb)
 We used `Gaussian Naïve Bayes` because: